thanzhtet/thanzhtet.github.io/README.md

 # thanzhtet.github.io
 <!--thank you for come and see-->
-I am a Educator & Course Creator www.thanzawhtet.com
+I am an Educator & Course Creator www.thanzawhtet.com